-- Internet interfaces interfaces which can be used for Internet connection (network cards, wireless adapters, dial-ups, etc.), - Trusted / Local interfaces interfaces connected to local private networks protected by the firewall (typically Ethernet or Wi-Fi cards), - VPN interfaces virtual network interfaces used by the Kerio VPN proprietary solution (VPN server and created VPN tunnels for details, refer to chapter 24), - Other interfaces interfaces which do not belong to any of the groups listed above (i.e. a network card for DMZ, idle dial-up, etc.).
+- VPN interfaces virtual network interfaces used by the Kerio VPN proprietary solution (VPN server and created VPN tunnels for details, refer to chapter 25), - Other interfaces interfaces which do not belong to any of the groups listed above (i.e. a network card for DMZ, idle dial-up, etc.).